clairedavid/ml_in_hep/_sources/week2/NN1_activationF.md

 * Thanks to internal normalization, the network converges faster

 __Cons__
-* Not really a caveat per say, but the SELU is outperforming other activation functions only for very deep networks
+* Not really a caveat in itself, but the SELU is outperforming other activation functions only for very deep networks

 ### Gaussian Error Linear Unit (GELU)